anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A true friend is the greatest of all blessings, and that which we take the least care of all to acquire.
+Quote: When you reach the end of your rope, tie a knot in it and hang on.

-By: François de La Rochefoucauld
+By: Franklin D. Roosevelt